melwyncarlo/MFC_Ubuntu_Data_Backup/README.md

 <code>sudo</code> cd Downloads && tar -xvf mfcubuntudatabackup.tar && cd mfcubuntudatabackup && ./install.sh

-NOTE :  Enter the system password where requested.
+NOTE :  Enter the system password when requested.
 This is to allow access to the
         thumbnail (icons) directory for adding a new thumbnail.
 </pre>